hrkrshnn/notes/2023/curta.md

 Long time ago, one of the most requested feature in solidity was to skip the `extcodesize` check that solidity performs for every high-level call.
 Such a check is important, because EVM assumes that calls to empty addresses are successful by default.
-Whether or not this is a quirk or not is upto debate, but that is another conversation.
+Whether or not this is a quirk is upto debate, but that is another conversation.

 This long requested feature in Solidity was meant to save gas (800 gas back then, before EIP-2929), as in many cases the contract addresses were known in advance to have code.
 There were varying